 Until fairly recently, the only methods women had to monitor the functioning of their cycle was monitoring the regularity of their menstrual cycle and checking whether their body temperature increased the 0.5 degrees concomitant with increasing progesterone and ovulation.

-In consultation with a physician, you can take steps towards maximizing the regularity of your cycle, which can benefit your fertility, mood, and even your metabolism.
+In consultation with a healthcare provider, you can take steps towards maximizing the regularity of your cycle, which can benefit your fertility, mood, and even your metabolism.

 This test will tell you your levels of 5 different hormones involved in fertility - and whether your levels fall within established normal ranges.